 - has no underlying cause that a doctor can find

 A doctor may recommend the following lifestyle changes to help treat ED:

 - quitting smoking

 - avoiding or limiting alcohol consumption

-- seeking counseling for any mental health conditions that may be contributing to ED, such as:
+- receiving treatment, including counseling, for any mental health conditions that may be contributing to ED, such as:

-- attending couples counseling, to explore ways of managing ED with a partner
+- going to couples counseling to explore ways of managing ED with a partner

 Treatments for underlying health conditions